 How to celebrate

 This neighborhood loves a party, especially one that stops traffic (hydraulic lowriders not included) and invites dancing in the streets.
 Here’s a few big annual events to put on your calendar now: • MAPP – the Mission Arts and Performance Project, a kind of performance art crawl, happens every other month on the first Saturday of the Month. • The end of May means it’s Carnaval time.
 The two day festival features a parade of samba dancers and colorful floats. • Cinco de Mayo in May has a big street fair and performances. • For a neighborhood with a long proud tradition of activism, César Chávez Day in March gets its fair due.
 A weekend street fair on 24th Street with food and music celebrates the famous labor organizer. • Pride takes over the whole city in June.
 In the Mission celebrating LGBTQ Pride means hosting Dyke March and Trans March at Dolores Park.
 Here’s a sneak peek. • Litquake’s Litcrawl in October has numerous readings in bars and shops along Valencia Street.
 It’s kind of like a pub crawl for literary nerds. • The Central American tradition Dia de los Muertos has become one of the neighborhood’s largest, most celebrated events.
 By October, residents are talking about the “muertos season”.
-In November, calaveras take over with a parade through the streets and a collection of altars set up at Garfield Square.
+In November, calaveras take over with a procession through the streets and a collection of altars set up at Garfield Square.
 In recent years, it’s also become a moment in which the neighborhood reflects on its changing character.